ravesgard/ravesgard.github.io/quest-services/poi-inq.md

 **RULE #5** - _**Keep Channels Clear:** Any posts on the text channel (#poiinq on [Causality Discord Server](https://discord.gg/zbUvG4k)) that are not about POI/INQ will be deleted - this channel is only for POI/INQ related conversation.
 Please limit your conversation on the voice channel (#POI/INQ on [Causality Discord Server](https://discord.gg/zbUvG4k)) to POI/INQ related conversation where appropriate, so volunteers can coordinate effectively and participants can be heard when they need assistance._

 **RULE #6** - _**Ignore Us On Discord At Your Own Risk:** If you are participating in this quest service and are not connected to the voice channel (#POI/INQ on [Causality Discord Server](https://discord.gg/zbUvG4k)) during the quest service and you run into problems, that's your own problem.
-Support will only be provided in voice channel._
+Support will only be provided in voice channel.
+Support will not be provided via chat messages within Tibia._

 ### GENERAL PARTICIPATION REQUIREMENTS